sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 [OPTION BEGIN [SAP API Business Hub sandbox]]
-If you are using the SAP API Business Hub sandbox for your requests, you will need to pass the API key to the VDM requests using the `withCustomHeaders` method, and you will need to add the correct URL to your destinations.
+To use the SAP API Business Hub sandbox for your requests, you will need to pass the API key to the VDM requests using the `withCustomHeaders` method, and you will need to add the correct URL to your destinations.
+Checkout the following example:

 ```JavaScript / TypeScript
 function getAllBusinessPartners(): Promise<BusinessPartner[]> {
   return BusinessPartner.requestBuilder()